Religion in South Africa: Legislation

-The Christian holidays of Christmas Day and Good Friday remained in post-apartheid South Africa's calendar of public holidays.
-The CRL Rights Commission held countrywide consultative public hearings in June and July 2012 to assess the need for a review of public holidays following the receipt of complaints from minority groups about unfair discrimination.
+The Christian holidays of Christmas Day and Good Friday remained on South Africa's calendar of public holidays in post-apartheid South Africa.
+The CRL Rights Commission held countrywide consultative public hearings in June and July 2012 to assess the need to review public holidays following complaints from minority groups alleging unfair discrimination.
 The CRL Rights Commission stated that they would submit their recommendations to the Department of Home Affairs, the Department of Labour, various Portfolio Committees and the Office of the Presidency.

 Freedom of religion

-In 2023, the country was scored 4 out of 4 for religious freedom.
+In 2023, the country received a score of 4 out of 4 for religious freedom.

 Role of women in religious practice

-South Africa has made progress regarding women’s rights but has problems, such as obstacles for women to hold positions of power, discrimination, rape, child marriage, genital mutilation, and domestic abuse.
-Regarding the secular world, in some conservative practices of religions such as Catholicism, Islam, and others there is a view of the women having a role of being responsible for the home, being caregivers, and being responsible for their children.
-This view of women as only for household roles and not leadership has some religions not allow women into religious leadership roles.
+South Africa has made progress regarding women's rights.
+Still, it has problems, such as obstacles for women to hold positions of power, discrimination, rape, child marriage, genital mutilation, and domestic abuse.
+Regarding the secular world, in some conservative practices of religions such as Catholicism, Islam, and others, there is a view of women having a role of being responsible for the home, being caregivers, and being responsible for their children.
+This view of women as only for household roles and not leadership has led some religions not allow women into religious leadership roles.

 Music and dance in religious practice

 Music and dance have both played a vital role in religious practice in South Africa.
-They are derived from the same term -bina in many in several South African languages which reflects in their practice and culture.
+They are derived from the same term -bina in several South African languages, which is reflected in their practice and culture.
 Due to having a majority of Christian believers in the country, many Christian hymns and choruses could be seen being used in both churchgoing and in protests.
 For example, the songs Nkosi Sikelel' iAfrika (God Bless Africa), Thuma Mina (Send Me, Oh Lord), and Makubenjalo kuthe kube kunaphakade (May it be so until eternity) were used secularly in the church, and for protest outside of it.
 This usage of music for the practice of faith and protest against injustice is a result of music being an intrinsic part of South African culture.

-Another song where the connection of music and religion in South African society is apparent is the National Anthem of South Africa.
-In the National Anthem there is mention of God as a Father, a plea for God to take care of the people, and lament in result of previous and current suffering asking for God to come down and help the nation.
+Another song in which the connection between music and religion in South African society is apparent is the National Anthem of South Africa.
+In the National Anthem, there is mention of God as a Father, a plea for God to care for the people, and a lament arising from past and current suffering, asking God to descend and help the nation.

-Regarding dance, aside from Christianity, we also see a big amount of ancestral worship in which dance is used for different rituals involving healing, calling ancestral spirits, and divinity.
-Dancers are usually divided by sex, and have differences between each other depending on what groups perform and what the sex of the group is.
+Regarding dance, aside from Christianity, we also observe substantial ancestral worship, in which dance is used in rituals involving healing, calling ancestral spirits, and divinity.
+Dancers are usually divided by sex and differ from one another depending on which groups they perform in and the sex of those groups.